Obtaining a Mortgage in Spain

 Yes, assuming you meet the bank’s affordability criteria.
 Some banks reduce the borrowing amount by perhaps 10 or 20% of what you achieved for your previous Spanish mortgage.

 Normally, how long does the process take?

-From the start of the process until you own the property, you should allow from 6 and 8 weeks if a mortgage is involved.
+From the start of the process until you own the property, you should allow from around 8 weeks if a mortgage is involved.
 We have completed mortgages within 4 weeks, although this is exceptional.